My blog posts likely contain affiliate links, including for the Amazon Associates program.

 The Last Frontier is still very Wild, and there are some incredible wildlife experiences to be had while traveling in Alaska.

 On the water, wildlife lovers are treated to a huge diversity of sea life.
 Eight species of whales call the waterways of Alaska home at different parts of the year, including humpbacks, orcas, and belugas.
 You can see cute sea otters and puffins, plus plenty of other mammals (seals, sea lions) and sea birds (eiders, murres, auklets).

 If you’re doing a land tour, I always suggest visiting Denali National Park, where you can try to spot Denali’s Big Five:

 - Dall Sheep

-12. To Get Deals and Best Availability, Book in Advance
+12. To Get Deals and the Best Availability, Book in Advance

-If you’re reading this in 2020, let me give you a tip: the lead time on booking Alaska travel has never been longer.
-For the first time, everyone has their eyes on next summer before this summer has even finished.
+If you’re reading this in 2023, let me give you a tip: the lead time on booking Alaska travel has never been longer.
+I regularly receive emails from people who are planning trips in 2025 – and the 2023 season hasn’t kicked off!

 But this rule about traveling to Alaska applies more broadly: the sooner you book your Alaska trip, the better deal you’ll get.
 Don’t wait until that random 56-days-before-your-trip to book everything because “that’s when most people book” and “than’s when you can get the best deal.”
 That’s not true in Alaska – 56 days out from the summer season means you’ll need second and third alternatives for almost everything you want to do so you can find things to book!